allenbrubaker/test-ebroker/README.md

 - [x] TestCheckoutWithAgentAndLogin - Verify that a user is able to select a plan, checkout, select an agent and login to Agency Central
 - [x] TestSaveApplicationandLogout - Verify that a user is able to go through the process of selecting a plan, checking out, logging in to Agency Central and Saving the application that they just started and Logout
 - [x] TestSaveComparison - Verify that a user is able to select 2 plans to compare and then login to Agency Central and Save
-- [ ] TestSaveQuote - Verify that a user is able to select a plan, login and save that quote
+- [x] TestSaveQuote - Verify that a user is able to select a plan, login and save that quote
 - [ ] TestUserRegistration - Verify that a user is able to select a plan and then register on Agency Central as a new user

+**Scenarios**
+- [ ] As a user, I'd like to be able to receive a quote for Medical Insurance for myself, my husband and 10 year old dependent.
+I'd like to be able to save that quote for later viewing.
+- [ ] As a user I'd like to compare quotes for 3 different medical plans for myself and my husband.
+I'd like to save that comparison for later viewing.
+- [ ] Get a quote and choose to checkout.
+Using existing account to log in on testapplication, verfiy that when the Demographics section shows, the first name, last name and date of birth are prefilled.
+- [ ] Verify that after saving a comparison the Back to Quotes button shows and is able to be click and return the user to the quote engine
+- [ ] Verify that the Instant Quote button is not enabled until after the Date of Birth field is filled in
+- [ ] Verify that a user is able to use the Cancel button from the select agent page after getting a quote, and selecting Save Quote

 Application
 ======================